elazarcoh/simply-view-image-for-python-debugging/README.md

 Currently, It's only support python with opencv module *(opencv-python)* debugging.

-There is a limition that's your python codes must import opencv as cv2.
+There is a limition that's your python codes must import opencv as cv2 and import numpy as np.

 For example:

     import cv2
+    import numpy as np

 ## Requirements